leonardotrote/leonardotrote/README.md

 ## Contact Me

-📫 Feel free to reach out to me via email at leonardotrotemartins@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/leonardo-t-54ab20218/).
+📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/leonardo-t-54ab20218/).

 See you around! ✨